amadeuio/fruits-store/README.md

 #### 2. `Filters` Object:

-Represents all the filters that are active or inactive at any given time
+Represents all the filters and their active or inactive state.
 Example:

 ```javascript
 {